Vitória (2025 TV series)

-Vitória is a Portuguese telenovela produced by SP Televisão and in partnership with Disney to be broadcast by SIC, and the streaming plataforms OPTO and Disney+.
+Vitória is a Portuguese telenovela produced by SP Television in collaboration with Disney and broadcast by SIC, simultaneously on Disney+.
 It premiered on 22 September 2025.
 The telenovela is an adaptation of the Turkish series Gülperi, created and written by Eylem Canpolat and Sema Ergenekon.
 Adapted by Cândida Ribeiro and Rita Roberto, it has the collaboration of Ana Casaca, Filipa Poppe, Gonçalo Pereira, José Pinto Carneiro and Miguel Rico.
 It stars Cláudia Vieira, Jorge Corrula, Vanessa Giácomo, José Raposo, Luísa Cruz, Afonso Pimentel, Joana Santos, Vicente Gil, Mariana Cardoso and Rodrigo Costa.
+Albano Jerónimo joined the cast in season 2.